-Recognizing this opportunity that lays ahead, Bob Ferrari of the Ferrari Consulting and Research Group recently predicted that, in 2014, improved global sourcing strategies emerge in response to supply chain risks and major disruptions.
-“Dual or alternative sourcing strategies among strategic suppliers will become ever more important, and will drive some new sourcing patterns that include different or diverse geographies to balance risk,” Ferrari noted.
+Recognizing this opportunity that lies ahead, Bob Ferrari of the Ferrari Consulting and Research Group recently predicted that in 2014, improved global sourcing strategies will emerge in response to supply chain risks and major disruptions.
+“Dual or alternative sourcing strategies among strategic suppliers will become ever more important and will drive some new sourcing patterns that include different or diverse geographies to balance risk,” Ferrari noted.

-Effective supply chain risk management programs recognize that things don’t always go according to plan and help you build a more resilient business in response.
-This involves assessing your current risk factors—from small to large supply chain disruptions—and then developing strategies to manage them, which we outline here.
+Effective supply chain risk management programs recognize that things won’t always go according to plan and help you build a more resilient business in response.
+This involves assessing your current risk factors—from small to large supply chain disruptions—and then developing strategies to manage them, which we’ll outline here.

 The Three Rs: Risk, Revenue and Reputation

-Knowing all possible sources of risk allows you to ask the right questions and be better prepared for the unexpected.
+Knowing all possible sources of risk will allow you to ask the right questions and be better prepared for the unexpected.
 Here are three ways to improve risk management capabilities across your company and your trading partner network.

-After all, partial visibility gives you just that: a partial view of the problem, often requiring manual intervention to pull second-tier and third-tier information together.
+After all, partial visibility will give you just that: a partial view of the problem, often requiring manual intervention to pull second-tier and third-tier information together.
 When resolving problems, many companies waste more than half of their time correlating the timing and quality of external data sources.
-By the time that monumental task is complete, it’s likely that the problem already changed.
-With profits and customer satisfaction hanging in the balance, companies can’t afford to waste so much time resolving parts shortages, logistics disruptions or changes in demand.
+By the time that monumental task is complete, it’s likely that the problem has already changed.
+With profits and customer satisfaction hanging in the balance, companies can’t afford to waste so much time resolving parts shortages, logistics disruptions, or changes in demand.

-Of course, enabling real-time transparency across multiple tiers of partners—each with unique protocols, formats and limitations—is no simple feat.
-It requires the right technologies, expertise and a commitment from senior management.
+Of course, actually enabling real-time transparency across multiple tiers of partners—each with unique protocols, formats, and limitations—is no simple feat.
+It requires the right technologies, expertise, and a commitment from senior management.
 This effort starts with advanced technologies, such as those enabled by cloud-based connectivity that supports a wide range of data maps, and then implementing functionality to support multi-tier processes, such as supply planning, order and inventory management, and logistics tracking.
-With these pieces in place, businesses can reap the full benefits of outsourcing and globalization now that they see the big picture.
+With these pieces in place, businesses can reap the full benefits of outsourcing and globalization now that they can see the “big picture.”

-Multi-tier visibility not only gives you the ability to see disruptions sooner and send alerts across the extended trading network, but it also allows you and your trading partners to respond collaboratively to supply chain risks before operational performance is hobbled.
+Multi-tier visibility not only gives you the ability to see disruptions sooner and send alerts across the extended trading network.
+It also allows you and your trading partners to respond collaboratively to supply chain risks before operational performance is hobbled.

 Once visibility is established, the next step involves external collaboration.
 Without collaborative capabilities, companies are forced to depend on contingency plans in isolation from their key suppliers and distributors.

-In the event of large-scale shutdowns or inventory losses, the ability to know sooner and collaborate in real time enables your company to switch among alternate suppliers, and match short-term demands with order information.
+In the event of large-scale shutdowns or inventory losses, the ability to know sooner and collaborate in real-time will enable your company to switch among alternate suppliers and match short-term demands with order information.
 This strategic timing advantage is what squarely puts your business ahead of the competition, as your organization can more adeptly change course armed with better information.

-Whether it’s a flood, tornado or a sudden dip in demand, macro-environmental variables constantly threaten the integrity of your supply chain.
-Real-time visibility and collaboration across the global trading network puts your company in the best position possible to detect and resolve disruptions based on the most current, complete information.
+Whether it’s a flood, tornado, or a sudden dip in demand, macro-environmental variables constantly threaten the integrity of your supply chain.
+Real-time visibility and collaboration across the global trading network will put your company in the best position possible to detect and resolve disruptions based on the most current, complete information.

 When one part of the supply chain is disrupted, the negative effects can ripple across your entire trading network.
 To minimize the impact of such a disruption, it’s critical to identify and resolve exceptions before profitability or service levels are compromised, which takes real effort and advance planning.

-Because supply chain disruptions cannot always be predicted or prevented, you need to take preemptive measures.
+Because supply chain disruptions cannot always be predicted or prevented, you will need to take preemptive measures.
 Collaborative planning and execution allows you to resolve supply chain disruptions with the collective intelligence and reach of your entire trading network.
-This unified view allows you to expedite, transfer or re-route existing assets to wherever the current demand exists.
-Collaborative planning and execution means fewer parts shortages, stock outs and delayed deliveries—and improved service levels to match.
+This unified view will allow you to expedite, transfer, or re-route existing assets to wherever the current demand exists.
+Collaborative planning and execution means fewer parts shortages, stock outs, and delayed deliveries—and improved service levels to match.

 However, in today’s complex world of outsourced manufacturing, traditional, siloed planning tools simply aren’t up to the challenge.
 For optimal control within your extended trading network, multi-enterprise solutions with access to data across the network are critical to future success.
 After all, if the bulk of your operations occur outside of the four walls of your enterprise, shouldn’t your planning tools be there, too?

-If there’s one point I can’t stress enough, it’s this: Don’t wait for demand to spike or for a major disaster to hit before taking action to reduce your supply chain risk.
-By being proactive now, you can be in a prime position to react quickly when something eventually does go wrong, which we all know could happen at any time.
+If there’s one point I can’t stress enough, it’s this: Don’t wait for demand to spike, or for a major disaster to hit, before taking action to reduce your supply chain risk.
+By being proactive now, you’ll be in a prime position to react quickly when something eventually does go wrong, which we all know could happen at any time.